pavondunbar/VectorLedger/README.md

 ---

 ## Performance

+### Memory allocator

+VectorLedger uses **jemalloc** as its global allocator on Linux and macOS (via `tikv-jemallocator`). jemalloc aggressively returns freed memory to the OS after large working-set operations — in particular WAL recovery, where processing 25 M+ records with the default ptmalloc allocator causes ~7 GB of RSS to accumulate and never be returned. jemalloc eliminates this entirely.
+On Windows the default MSVC allocator is used unchanged.

+No configuration is required.
+The allocator is compiled in automatically on non-MSVC targets.

+---

 Benchmarked on Apple Silicon (MacBook, macOS) running in `group_commit` WAL mode with a mixed read/write workload (10 concurrent clients,